SilverHalf/mount-balrior/greer/strategy.md

 To bait the [Enfeebling Miasma] from [Ereg] away from the center, position on the far side of [Gree] compared to him.
 As soon as the cone indicators appear, dodge through [Ereg] to the safe side.

+{: .note}
-> Note: If you are doing the achievement to keep [Ereg] alive, you will only focus [Gree], otherwise you can damage [Gree] until [Ereg] comes into melee range and then switch.
+If you are doing the achievement to keep [Ereg] alive, you will only focus [Gree], otherwise you can damage [Gree] until [Ereg] comes into melee range and then switch.

 [Gree] will constantly use [Sweep the Mold] and [Stomp the Growth].
 Provide <img class='inline stability'> [Stability] for the first and <img class='inline precog'> [Well of Precognition] for the second.
 Furthermore, [Gree] will also use the [Cage of Decay].

+{: .note}
-> Note: the Arrow projectiles from [Cage of Decay] stop at the edge of the arena and don't travel their full distance: meaning when [Gree] is standing close to the edge of the arena, the large boon corrupt AoE can instantly appear under the squad.
+The Arrow projectiles from [Cage of Decay] stop at the edge of the arena and don't travel their full distance: meaning when [Gree] is standing close to the edge of the arena, the large boon corrupt AoE can instantly appear under the squad.
 For this reason it's crucial to immediately go toward the inner side of Gree when you see the arrow indicators.

 <img class=divider>